-The SMART Recovery 4-Point Program? helps people recover from all types of addiction and addictive behaviors, including: drug abuse, drug addiction, substance abuse, alcohol abuse, gambling addiction, prescription drug abuse, sexual addiction, and problem addiction to other substances and activities.
+The SMART Recovery 4-Point Program? helps people recover from all types of addiction and addictive behaviours, including: drug abuse, drug addiction, substance abuse, alcohol abuse, gambling addiction, prescription drug abuse, sexual addiction, and problem addiction to other substances and activities.

 The 4-Point Program? offers specific tools and techniques for each of the program points:

 We have 19 SMART Recovery community meetings per week and several closed meetings in various locations across Vancouver and Richmond.

 Please visit the "SMART Recovery Meetings" page in the left hand menu to see a list of recurring in-person meetings, as well as online meetings and access the women's only online forum.

 Family & Friends Support Groups are for partners, family and friends affected by individuals with problematic substance use.

 Please visit on the "Family & Friends Support Groups" page in the left hand menu to see a list of meetings and resources.